SysKitTeam/docs-point/faq/purchasing-and-discounts.md

  * Monthly Subscriptions - Refunds for subscriptions are available within the first paid month after the trial period.
  * Annual Subscriptions – Refunds for subscriptions are available within 30 days of payment for annual subscriptions.
-* Syskit Point Data Center licenses can be refunded within 30 days of the original purchase.
+* Syskit Point Enterprise licenses can be refunded within 30 days of the original purchase.

 After these periods, we cannot offer refunds.